There might be several reasons you need to check the Bitlocker encryption status, and you have landed on this blog post:

 manage-bde -status c:

 After running the above command, you should see the below output:

 From the picture above, the following properties show Bitlocker status:

 - Protection Status

-All of the above properties give you an indication of the current encryption status of Bitlocker.
+All the above properties give you a sign of the current encryption status of Bitlocker.

 How do I unlock a Bitlocker-enabled device?

 If your device has intentionally or unintentionally been locked, you need to retrieve the Bitlocker recovery key.

 This key can be stored in several locations: